leekh7411/Apta-MCTS/README.md

     - Random Forest based Aptamer-Protein Interaction Classifier
   - **Search method**
     - Monte-Carlo Tree Search for Nucleotide Sequence
-  - Note that our method is an activation maximization framework that composed with a score function and search method, so the components can be replaced others
+  - Note that our method is an activation maximization framework that composed score function and search method, so these components can be replaced any modules

 ## How to use?
 ```text